nodejs/node/doc/api/stream.md

-If the `decodeStrings` property is explicitly set to `false` in the constructor options, then `chunk` will remain the same object that is passed to `.write()`, and may be a string rather than a Buffer.
+If the `decodeStrings` property is explicitly set to `false` in the constructor options, then `chunk` will remain the same object that is passed to `.write()`, and may be a string rather than a `Buffer`.
 This is to support implementations that have an optimized handling for certain string data encodings.
 In that case, the `encoding` argument will indicate the character encoding of the string.
 Otherwise, the `encoding` argument can be safely ignored.